-If you would like to report sexual misconduct you experienced, or if you are reporting sexual misconduct on behalf of a Lawrence University community member, please submit a report form using the link below.
+If you would like to report sexual misconduct you experienced, or if you are reporting sexual misconduct on behalf of a Lawrence University community member, please submit a report using the link below.
 Please be aware that this is a non-confidential report:

 Frequently Asked Questions